RyanCCollins/Meme-Me/README.md

 I added a shake to reset feature, which greatly improved the experience by allowing the user to shake the phone to reset the font back to default.
 I did this using a single extension, which extends UIViewController.

-####Extensions for delegates
+####Class extensions

 As I was developing this app, I realized that my code was getting a bit complex, especially after I added delegate functions for the text fields, UITableViews, UICollectionViews, and other UIKit compononents.
-In order to make the code more readable and manageable, I once again used UIViewController extensions in order to add the delegate functions.
+In order to make the code more readable and manageable, I once again used UIViewController extensions in order to add the delegate functions for various UIKit components.
 I find that this is good practice as long as you contain the extensions in one file, preferably in the same file of the view controller that utilizes them.
 I would recommend utilizing extensions for basic delegate functionality that will be shared throughout your app.

 ####More features

 Well, you'd think that I would be done with this app, but I am not.
-In the next iteration, I will be including Flickr images and randomly generated Memes.
-Keep a watch out for the next revision.
+In the next iteration, I will be including Core Data to persist data, Flickr images and randomly generated Memes.
+Keep a watch out for the next revision as I plan to release it to the App Store.

 A special thanks goes to: "Christian Zimmermann" who wrote the code for the SwiftColorPicker.
 You can view his GitHub page here: [https://github.com/Christian1313/iOS_Swift_ColorPicker](https://github.com/Christian1313/iOS_Swift_ColorPicker).